prateekjoshi565/prateekjoshi565/README.md

 ### Hi there 👋

-I create content and solve problems related to data science and AI.
+I am a data scientist.
+I solve real-world problems using data science and AI.
 I have a passion for learning and sharing my knowledge with others.
-You can read my blogs [here](https://medium.com/@prateekjoshi565) and feel free to reach out to me to share your thoughts.
+You can read my blogs [here](https://medium.com/@prateekjoshi) and feel free to reach out to me to share your thoughts.

 If you found value in something I have created, please feel free to follow me on [Linkedin](https://www.linkedin.com/in/prateek-joshi-iifmite/)!!